COURAGE

 TOLERANCE

 Being tolerant can be a challenge.
 Being tolerant means being patient.
-This is not always easy as some people can be very difficult.
+This is not always easy, and some people can find it very difficult.
 Being a leader can be challenging.
 When you deal with a difficult person, stay calm and think about your words and actions before you take action.
 Difficult people love it when you get angry and do not control your actions because they will use these situations against you.
 If you blow it, use the experience to learn and grow.
 We all blow it sometimes but can use our mistakes as life lessons and opportunities to grow as leaders.

 GET ORGANIZED